-The ski lifts that open in Summer climb all the way to the top of the Aiguille Rouge.
+The ski lifts that open in Summer climb to the top of the Aiguille Rouge.

-The view from there is absolutely breathtaking.
+The view from there is breathtaking.
 You can embrace the French, Swiss and Italian Alps.
-With favorable weather conditions we could see as far as the Jura mountains.
+We could see as far as the Jura mountains with favourable weather conditions.
 The Aiguille Rouge gives you the grandest panoramic view of the Mont Blanc massif.

-- Don’t think you can walk down from the Aiguille Rouge.
+- Don’t expect to descend from the Aiguille Rouge by foot.
 (Unless led by an experienced guide.)
-You’ll have to use the cable-car again.
-And if you suffer from vertigo, try to get away from the cabins’ windows!
+You’ll have to use the cable car again.
+And if you suffer from vertigo, try to avoid the cabin’s windows!

-- If you are hiking above 1,500m don’t forget to bring with you some warm clothes (jumper, scarf).
-Even in Summer, temperatures can be low particularly in the morning.
+- If hiking is above 1,500 m, don’t forget to bring warm clothes (jumper, scarf).
+Even in Summer, temperatures can be low, particularly in the morning.

 - Take with you a pair of binoculars.
 Very handy when you explore the heights.
-Don’t forget your camera too or grab a good selfie with your smartphone!
+Don’t forget your camera, or grab a good selfie with your smartphone!

 - If you wish to explore the domain of Les Arcs, get a Day Pass at the funicular station in Bourg-Saint-Maurice.
-Choose the Day Pass that includes the Varet télécabine and the Aiguille Rouge cable-car (20 euros in Summer 2018).
+Choose the Day Pass that includes the Varet télécabine and the Aiguille Rouge cable car (20 euros in Summer 2018).
 It will allow you to ride all the ski lifts open to pedestrians in Summer.
-More info on ski-lifts open in Summer (fees, dates, and hours) .
+More info on Les Arcs in Summer).

 - Beware!
-Access to the Aiguille Rouge is not possible on Monday as the ski-lifts (Varet télécabine and cable-car) are closed.
+Access to the Aiguille Rouge is impossible on Monday as the ski lifts (Varet télécabine and cable car) are closed.